 Knowledge management is a simple concept for those who understand it.
 Building a knowledge base, managing it in a way that it improves customer experience, updating the knowledge so it is accurate and up-to-date and encouraging people to use it is a tough task.
 People often tend to get confused and give up.
 However, there are some examples of knowledge management systems who have nailed it by following best practices for their company.
+However, there are some examples of knowledge management system solutions that have nailed it by following best practices for their company.

 What we need to understand that the people at the top are there for a reason.
 And the reason is that they are doing something right.
 The best thing to do is to understand the learning processes of a company that is at the top and treat them as case studies.
 We did some research and found a list of best knowledge management examples who excel at knowledge sharing skills.
 It turns out that every top company has implied some knowledge management formula that works for them and helps them serve their customers better.
 Does that interest you?
 Our interest piqued at this knowledge this too!
 Take a look below to understand the basic management theory that they follow: